semgrep/semgrep-intellij/README.md

 <!-- Plugin description -->

-# Semgrep IntelliJ extension
+# Semgrep IntelliJ Plugin

 ## Prerequisites

-Semgrep VS Code extension communicates with Semgrep command-line interface (CLI) to run scans.
-Install Semgrep CLI before you can use the VS Code extension.
+Semgrep IntelliJ Plugin communicates with Semgrep command-line interface (CLI) to run scans.
+Install Semgrep CLI before you can use the IntelliJ Plugin.
 To install Semgrep CLI:

 ```sh
 # For macOS